 Autonomy and deep thought are important for everyone and can lead to greatness.
 Some of the best inventors might be sitting in a meeting right now, wishing and hoping that they could just have a moment of peace so they can tap into their state of flow and really get to work.

 Emotional intelligence is a vital part of leadership.
 It is also something that comes naturally to many introverts.
 Yet somehow introverts are commonly passed up for leadership positions.

 Empathy is an important aspect of emotional intelligence, as it allows people to understand others and show support through trying circumstances.

-Many introverts excel at honing their emotional intelligence because they are empathetic listeners.
+Many introverts excel at honing their emotional intelligence because they are empathetic listeners and hold introverted skills.
 They create meaningful relationships with their coworkers, friends, and family and are able to connect with these people on a more personal level.
-If a coworker has recently been through a hard time, you can trust an introvert to be there as an emotional support.
+If a coworker has recently been through a hard time, you can trust an introvert to be there as emotional support.